georust/docker-images/README.md

 ## How to Update Rust

+### Prerequisites

+It's assumed that you have a directory structure containing dependent georust repositories like this:

+  $ ls
+  docker-containers  # (this repository) geo proj

 ### add a new set of Dockerfiles

 i.e. assume we're adding support for rust 1.53.